Michael J. Davies

 His group have made major contributions to the field of oxidants and oxidative damage.
 His work on protein modification and the detection and reactions of reactive intermediates is recognised nationally and internationally and has resulted in a number of significant awards, his editorship of journals and his election to a number of prestigious leadership positions in scientific societies.

-Prof. Davies has published 368 peer-reviewed journal articles, 1 book, 8 edited volumes, 26 book chapters and 8 patents.
-His work has been cited ~ 22,000 times as of September 2019 (ISI Web of Science).
-He has an h-index of 71 (ISI Web of Science) and an m-index (h index divided by number of years since first paper published) of ~2.
-His work is currently attracting > 1000 citations per year and he averages > 60 citations per paper.
+Prof. Davies has published 416 peer-reviewed journal articles, 1 book, 8 edited volumes, 28 book chapters and 8 patents.
+His work has been cited ~ 41,600 (Google Scholar) / ~ 27,600 times (ISI Web of Science) as of April 2022.
+He has an h-index of 100 (Google Scholar) / 80 (ISI Web of Science) and an m-index (h index divided by number of years since first paper published) of ~2.
+His work is currently attracting > 2000 citations per year and he averages > 65 citations per paper (ISI data).

 Protein oxidation has been detected at elevated levels on proteins present with human atherosclerotic lesions, the major underlying cause of most heart attacks and strokes.
 This damage is associated with increased morbidity and mortality, and has massive economic and social costs, but the processes that give rise to oxidation and the consequences of these reactions are poorly understood.

 Prevention of oxidant damage in cardiovascular disease is in its infancy - many agents are being screened, but without adequate knowledge of the species involved and their reactions these efforts may not be well guided.